arceli/charter/README.md

 ## Overview

 - There is an "Archive of Informal Astronomy Communications" (working name);
-    * The Archive has an Editor and Board that is backed by astro libraries and the AAS or similar organizations,
+    * The Archive has an Editor and Board that is backed by astronomy libraries and the AAS or similar organizations,
     * The Archive is fundamentally a Zenodo curated community,
     * ADS agrees to index the resources of this Zenodo community,
-    * Astronomy blogs apply for affiliation with the Archive as authors (or use an arXiv-like endorsement model).
-Each affiliated Blog/Author gains its own community within the umbrella AIAC community.
-This allows for self-moderation by Authors while also giving oversight by AIAC.
+    * Online Publishers (such as a blog) apply for affiliation with the Archive.
+Each affiliated Publisher gains its own community within the umbrella AIAC community.
+This allows for self-moderation by Publishers while also giving oversight to AIAC.
 (Note: this community-in-a-community structure is an upcoming Zenodo feature).
-- The blogger posts an article as usual.
+- The Publisher posts their content to the web as usual.
+The Publisher retains all rights to their work, but the content must be licensed to allow for archiving.
-- Only if the blogger deems the post to be relevant to scholarly astronomy discourse do they intentionally submit their article to the Zenodo community.
-This also implies that articles can be retroactively submitted.
+- Only if the Publisher deems the content to be relevant to scholarly astronomy discourse do they intentionally submit the content to the Zenodo community.
+This also implies that content can be retroactively submitted.
-    * The submission consists of the post's content.
+    * The submission consists of the work's source content.
 There is no prescribed format, but it should be easily and openly readable, e.g., plaintext/markdown and images or an ipython notebook.
 A PDF rendering could also be provided, secondarily.
-    * The deposition is made into the Blog's/Author's Zenodo community within the AIAC community via a submission form on Zenodo or through the REST API.
+    * The deposition is made into the Publisher's own Zenodo community within the AIAC community via a submission form on Zenodo or through the REST API.
-    * The Archive accepts the submission automatically because the Author/Blog is affiliated (trusted) and has its own community.
+    * The Archive accepts the submission automatically because the Publisher is affiliated (trusted) and has its own community.
 This reduces the Archive's operational cost.
-    * The blogger gets a DOI for the article and it is up the blogger to put this DOI in the blog's markup.
+    * The Publisher gets a DOI for the content and it is up the Publisher to put this DOI into any online markup.
 - ADS indexes the Archive's resources.
-- If the Archive Editor/Board finds a blog breaching its guidelines there is some mechanism for the blog to lose affiliate status and have articles removed from the Zenodo community and ADS.
+- If the Archive Editor/Board finds a Publisher breaching its guidelines there is some mechanism for the Publisher to lose affiliate status and have articles removed from the Zenodo community and ADS.

 ## Governance